gnosis/dx-docs/source/market-makers.md

 If you are a market maker and would like to learn more about the unique DutchX mechanism, get in touch with us!
 We are looking for competent market makers that might onboard token projects and assist them in their market making.

+Check out this post: [The DutchX — Take Part in the Arbitrage Opportunity](https://blog.gnosis.pm/the-dutchx-take-part-in-the-arbitrage-opportunity-eeacc20ef6f)

 ## Next steps
 You might also be interested in:
   * [Add a token pair to DutchX](./add-token-pair.html)